 Internal stakeholders within the City of Guelph and key external stakeholders were consulted to determine the interests, concerns and options for parkland dedication policies moving forward.

-Phase 3- Feedback (summer and fall 2017)
+Feedback from stakeholders (summer and fall 2017)

-The City began to draft guidelines and framework for an updated, bylaw based on stakeholder feedback.
+The City began to draft guidelines and framework for an updated bylaw based on stakeholder feedback.

 Updating the bylaw also increases certainty, predictability and transparency in the parkland dedication process for all stakeholders.